yogthos/yogthos.net/resources/templates/md/posts/2014-08-14-Routing-With-Secretary.md

 The app will be a guestbook with a page that shows a list of users and another page that allows new users to sign in.
 We’ll use the project from the last post as the base for this tutorial.

+***update*** the tutorial has been updated to the latest version of Luminus, you'll need to create a new project to follow along using `lein new luminus guestbook +cljs`

-First thing that we have to do is to add the `[secretary "1.2.0"]` dependency to our `project.clj`.
-Next, let’s refactor our namespaces in `src-cljs` as follows:
+First thing that we have to do is to add the `[secretary "1.2.3"]` dependency to our `project.clj`.
+Next, let’s refactor our namespaces in `src/cljs` as follows:

 ```
-src-cljs
+src
+  └ cljs
     └ guestbook
       └ core.cljs
-    └ session.cljs
       └ pages
         └ guest.cljs
         └ guest_list.cljs
 ```

 * The `core` namespace will act as the entry point for the client.